The small space houses a collection that has spanned the globe and flown to the Moon.

 National Air and Space Museum

-The main building of the National Air and Space Museum is located at 6th Street and Independence Avenue SW in Washington, D.C., near the U.S. Capitol building.
+The main building of the Smithsonian’s National Air and Space Museum is located on the National Mall at 6th Street and Independence Avenue SW in Washington, D.C., near the U.S. Capitol building.
 The visitors’ entrance is on Independence Avenue.
+(There’s also an annex in Chantilly, Virginia.
+Together, the flagship building in Washington and the annex in Virginia house the largest collection of historic air- and spacecraft in the world.)

 As a Smithsonian venue, the Museum is free of charge to explore, but you must reserve a timed-entry pass.
-There is a ticket charge to see the movies in the planetarium.
+You must also go through an airport-style security screening to enter.
+There is a ticket charge to see some movies in the Planetarium.
+As of this writing, the IMAX theatre remains closed.

 Wear loose layers and comfortable shoes.
 Allow two to three hours.